-I love an AML Audit.
-I really enjoy reviewing Firm’s policies and procedures and seeing the different approaches Firm’s take in respect of AML.
-Best of all is seeing how the culture surrounding Compliance is changing.
+We love an AML audit and really enjoy reviewing law firms’ policies and procedures to see the different approaches they take in respect of AML.
+Most of all, we find it extremely interesting to see how a firms’ culture surrounding compliance is changing.

-So, what is an AML audit and what should an AML audit involve?
+In this blog, we delve into what an AML audit is, and what an AML audit involves.

 The AML audit process is a way to strengthen or improve a firm’s AML programme.
 It is a way of assessing whether Firm’s AML policies, controls and procedures are up to date, comply with The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR) and are functioning in practice as intended.